w3c/webextensions/proposals/user-scripts-api.md

 ### `USER_SCRIPT` World Communication

-In the future, we may want to provide a more straightforward path for communication with a `USER_SCRIPT` world (as opposed to the postMessage() approach highlighted above).
+In the future, we may want to provide a more straightforward path for communication with a `USER_SCRIPT` world (as opposed to the [`window.postMessage()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) approach highlighted above).

 ### Separate `USER_SCRIPT` Worlds